 - Justified in Legend of Galactic Heroes: electromagnetic interference during battle makes communications difficult, so the admirals of both sides have to come close to the line of fire.
 As the firepower thrown around in the setting is high enough to cause heavy damage with every successful hit, they do so with larger and better armed and armoured dedicated flagships, and tend to stay as far from the enemy as they can afford.

-- A Crown Of Stars: Asuka and Shinji are the leaders of the Avalon forces deployed in their timeline.
+- A Crown of Stars: Asuka and Shinji are the leaders of the Avalon forces deployed in their timeline.
 They and the other commanding officers -Misato, Ching, Bir...- take part in all battles, always taking point.
 Justified, since they are a relatively small force -due to be cut off-, and Shinji and Asuka pilot one of their few Humongous Mechas... although Asuka would surely fight in the frontlines anyway, since she is a soldier and a warrior first of all.

 - Prevalent in Star Wars:

 - On the flip side, General Grievous was often on the front line during the Clone Wars.
+Granted, he was also perfectly willing to bail if the situation turned against him and often had an honor guard to watch his back.

 - In A New Hope, Darth Vader takes to space with his TIE Advanced to defend the Death Star.